-If there is a fault with the E-diff system, the message centre will display EDIFF SYSTEM FAULT.
-If DSC is off, then TracDSC will be selected automatically.
-The driver can still switch between DSC modes as normal and the vehicle is safe to drive, but seek qualified assistance as soon as possible.
+If the warning message EDIFF SYSTEM FAULT is displayed and DSC is off, then Trac DSC will be automatically selected.
+The vehicle can still be driven and DSC modes can be selected, but seek qualified assistance as soon as possible.